majacannavo/jterm21/geog323/portfolio/malcomb/rp-malcomb.md

 Aggregate to create final score:
 1. Create final vulnerability layer using the following formula:

   `final = (40 - (adaptive capacity)) * 0.40 + drought * 0.20 + flood * 0.20 + (livelihood sensitivity) * 0.20`

 ## Replication Results

-For each output from the original study (mainly figure 4 and figure 5), present separately the results of the replication attempt.

-2. State whether the original study was or was not supported by the replication
-3. State whether any hypothesis linked to a planned deviation from the original study was supported.
-Provide key statistics and related reasoning.

-Figures to Include:
-- map of resilience by traditional authority in 2010, analogous to figure 4 of the original study
-- map of vulnerability in Malawi, analogous to figure 5 of the original study
-- map of difference between your figure 4 and the original figure 4
-- map of difference between your figure 5 and the original figure 5

 My adaptive capacity scores by traditional authority (Figure 1) display a relatively strong positive correlation with the adaptive capacity scores calculated by Malcomb et al., with a Spearman's rho value of 0.779495.
 (See Figure 2 for a geographic distribution of difference between my reproduction and the original study.)
 The p-value is infinitesimal at less than 2.2 x 10^-16, although this means little given that we have a very large sample size.
 Thus, the original study is relatively well supported by the replication.
 It would be difficult to achieve a Spearman's rho of very close to 1 considering that we are not comparing our replication maps directly to Malcomb et al.'s but are instead comparing our replication maps to maps we created in QGIS seeking to approximate Malcomb et al.'s results as closely as possible using zonal statistics with a TA polygon layer and a georeferenced version of Malcomb et al.'s TA resilience map.
 No deviations were planned from the original study.